KirollosRafat/CIC_Decimator/README.md

 ## ⚙️ Configuration Notes
 - Adjust `D` directly in the testbench before running simulation.
 - Modify `INPUTWIDTH` and `N` parameters in `CIC.v` to test other architectures.
-- For large `D`, internal growth is handled by automatic bit-width expansion with +4 headroom bits.
 - Amplitude scaling logic prevents saturation and distortion at high decimation factors.

 ---